Cecilia-xu/Leetcode/283/Note.md

 for j - > nonZeroNums.size-1 to nums.length-1
 nums[j] = 0
 ```
+- Time Complexity: O(n) (two loops, no nested loop)
+- Space Complexity: O()

 ## Solution 2 (Two pointers)
--Tips: Use one pointer to memorize the index of non-zero numbers and use another one pointer to traverse the array
+-Tips: Use one pointer to record the index of non-zero numbers and use another one pointer to traverse the array
 ```
 Input: int[] nums
 Output: void